toast682/Stock-App/README.md

 scenario, tumble, is a collective experience that my father, and I relinquish in together, in all of this sadness or glory.
 We have been having trouble tracking all the investments and their statistics.
 One of the aspects I intend to integrate into this app once the course has finished are API calls to track the stocks prices and their profits/losses.

+##User Stories
+- ###First User Story:
+As a user, I want to be able to create the exact specifics of a stock as I please.
+I want to be able to input the stock's name, code, the stock's purchase price, current price, and the day that the current price was recorded (so that in the future I can see my gains and how long it took to get there), purchase date (to see the stock's maturity over a given time period),